twobunnyrabbit/cohort-002-skill-building/exercises/05-memory-skill-building/05.01-basic-memory-setup/problem/readme.md

 ### Formatting Memories For The System Prompt

-- [ ] Review the `formatMemory()` function that's already defined in the file
+- [ ] Review the `formatMemory()` function

-  - This function takes a single memory item and formats it nicely for display
+This function takes a single memory item and formats it nicely for display:

 ```ts
 const formatMemory = (memory: DB.MemoryItem) => {